eriser/Necronomicon/README.md

 Necronomicon
 ============

-Haskell based Audio and Graphics Engine
+Haskell and C based Interactive Audio and Graphics Engine.